dddappp/A-AO-Demo/README.md

 > A platform-neutral expression language would be ideal in the future.
 Of course, we will work in this direction.

-You'll notice that in the files you need to fill in below, the signature part of the function is already written.
+You'll notice that in the files with the suffix `_logic.lua` you need to fill in below, the signature part of the function is already written.

 You only need to fill in the body of the function.